testing-library/testing-library-docs/docs/intro.md

 1. A test runner or framework
 2. Specific to a testing framework

-`dom-testing-library` works with any environment that provides DOM APIs, such as Jest, Mocha + JSDOM, or a real browser
+`DOM Testing Library` works with any environment that provides DOM APIs, such as Jest, Mocha + JSDOM, or a real browser

 [jest]: https://jestjs.io